dsfellows/dsfellows/week_9_agenda.md

 + Can you connect your findings back to Monument Lab?

 ## Additional resources
++ [JSTOR topicgraph](https://labs.jstor.org/topicgraph/): beta version of a tool that topic models scholarly monographs and visualizes the results; also possible to run on your own documents
 + ["Topic Modeling: A Basic Introduction"](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/) by Megan R. Brett
 + ["Topic Modeling Made Just Simple Enough"](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) by Ted Underwood (includes an explanation of the math behind topic modeling geared toward people with less of a math/CS background)
 + [A more allegorical explanation of topic modeling](http://www.matthewjockers.net/2011/09/29/the-lda-buffet-is-now-open-or-latent-dirichlet-allocation-for-english-majors/) by Matt Jockers